Jeff-411/save-chat/README.md

 ## Problem

 A variety of browser extensions make it easy to download online AI chats as Markdown files.
-Markdown, however, is not the preferred file format for many, perhaps most, users chatting with AI bots &ndash; as is evidenced by the "Add file-conversion feature" action items on the roadmaps of existing extensions.
+The Markdown file-type, however, is not the preferred file format for many, perhaps most, chatbot users.

 ## Project goal

 **Save Chat** aims to develop a Bookmarklet to download Perplexity AI [[^]](https://www.perplexity.ai/) chats in pretty much _any_ file format the user might want.

-## Project strategy
+## Strategy

-Extend the range of available file type options by supporting the Bookmarklet with a server running the **Pandoc** universal document converter, which reliably handles the wide variety of file types listed on its Home page. [[^]](https://pandoc.org/).
+Extend the range of available file-type options by supporting the Bookmarklet with a server running the **Pandoc** universal document converter, a utility which reliably handles the _very_ wide range of file-types listed on its Home page. [[^]](https://pandoc.org/).

-## Project structure
+## Structure

-- `index.html` contains the `<main>` element in the Perplexity DOM and links to `app.js` with `<script src="/app.js" type="module"></script>`.
-- `app.js` is the entry point for Bookmarklet development.
-- `appSever.js` creates a local development server at `http://localhost:3000`.
-- The `docs/` directory contains files and folders to document and support the development process.
+The project's root files and directories can be found in the **Project Structure** file [here](./docs/project-structure.md).

 ## Project status

-You can view the project action plan and current status [here](./docs/action-plan.md).
+As indicated in the **Project Development Action Plan** [here](./docs/action-plan.md) the project is now on **Step 2** of the **DOM Analysis Phase** which focuses on generating css selectors for increasingly complex **Chat** structures.

+## Workflow

+Use the `analyze.html` and `analyze.css` tools in the root directory to analyze the Perplexity DOM:

+1. Start the local server running at `http://localhost:3000`
+2. Paste the content of the file to be analyzed into `analyze.html`
+3. Open `analyze.css` to begin analysing its DOM
+4. Save the result to a new file in the `chatCss` directory for use in generating named constants for the css selectors during the final phase of the DOM analysis.

 ## Usage

-After installing the project dependencies:
+After running `npm install` to load the project dependencies:

-- Start the server with `npm run dev appServer.js` or `npx nodemon appServer.js`,
+1. Start the server with `npm run dev appServer.js` or `npx nodemon appServer.js`,
-- Open `http://localhost:3000` in your browser, and
+2. Open `http://localhost:3000` in your browser, and
-- Open the DevTools Console (ctrl + shift + J) to view your logs and interact with the app.
+3. Open the **DevTools Console** (ctrl + shift + J) to view your logs and interact with the app.

 ## Links